 4From April 2015 April 2017, the inpatient evaluation and restoration compliance deadline was within 7 days from court order signature date.
 As of May 2017, DSHS compliance data are calculated and summarized in this table based on the modified deadline for inpatient competency evaluation and restoration services outlined in the order DSHS received on 4/26/2017 adopting the Mediated Settlement Agreement, Dkt. # 389, stating: "DSHS shall complete inpatient competency evaluation and restorations within the shorter of either a) 7 days from receipt of order or b) 14 days from signature of order".
 To comply with the new requirements, this report captures two additional sets of compliance information beginning in May, 2017.
 The first is percentage of orders completed within 7 days from receipt of order (if the order was received within 0 and 7 days from order signature date) (or 7 days from the beginning or notification of a period of waiting in jail).
-The second is percentage of all orders completed within 0 and 7 days from order signature date) (or 7 days from order signature date) (or 7 days from order signature date).
+The second is percentage of all orders completed within either of the two compliance deadlines: 7 days from receipt of order (if the order was received within 0 and 7 days from order signature date) (or 7 days from the beginning or notification of a period of waiting in jail) or 14 days from order signature date (if the order was received after 7 days from order signature date).